The Latest: As Trump goes to NATO, DHS says US remains at heightened risk

 President Donald Trump, aboard Air Force One to the NATO conference, has sought to maintain a ceasefire between Israel and Iran, and said he's not seeking regime change in Tehran.

 U.S. intelligence leaders will provide classified briefings as Congress prepares to debate whether to invoke the War Powers clause restraining Trump.
-Homeland Security warns that the U.S. remains at heightened risk of a domestic attack following the Trump-ordered strikes on Iran's nuclear sites.
+Some Democrats filed to impeach him for striking Iran without congressional approval.
+Homeland Security meanwhile warns of a heightened risk of a domestic attack.

 The Supreme Court, without explanation, is allowing Trump to deport migrants away from home countries.
 The dissenting liberal justices warned that the court's action exposes " thousands to the risk of torture or death."